Ra'ad (air-launched cruise missile): Data acquisition and validation

-On 25 August 2007, the Inter-Services Public Relations (ISPR) announced the first test of Ra'ad.
-On 8 May 2008, a second test for validation was conducted when a military footage showed that the Ra'ad being launched from the Pakistan Air Force's Mirage-IIIR.
+On 25 August 2007, the Inter-Services Public Relations (ISPR) announced the first test of the Ra'ad.
+On 8 May 2008, a second test for validation was conducted when a military footage showed the Ra'ad being launched from the Pakistan Air Force's Mirage-IIIR.
 A third test was carried out on 29 April 2011, also from a Mirage-IIIR platform.
 The fourth test was carried out on 30 May 2012; a fifth test of the missile was carried out on 2 February 2015.
 A seventh test was carried out on 19 January 2016.

 The Pakistan Air Force chose the Mirage-IIIR as its platform as opposed to F-16A/B to avoid American objections despite it being widely understood that PAF's F-16A/B are also capable Ra'ad launch platforms.
 Though initial tests have been conducted from a PAF's Mirage IIIR, there is potential to integrate this missile with other platforms such as the JF-17.

-With the development and deployment of Hatf-VIII Ra'ad, it has provided Pakistan with aerial nuclear deterrence to penetrate Indian Air Force defenses and its air force disparity.
+With the development and deployment of the Hatf-VIII Ra'ad, it has provided Pakistan with aerial nuclear deterrence to penetrate Indian Air Force defenses and its air force disparity.

-Mark II
+Raad II

-A Mark II version of the missile was revealed on Pakistan parade day in 2017, with increased range of 600 km.
+A Ra'ad-II version of the missile was revealed on Pakistan parade day in 2017, with increased range of 600 km.